Moving to China Guide

 Shanghai is a city located in the east of China.
 With the east of China being coastal, the weather is often affected by ocean currents, which can result in monsoons.
 Summer temperatures can reach 37°C in the east, but they are usually very humid and wet.
 Winters reach an average low of 1°C with light rain and snow.

-Central China is a little more settled, with less extremes between the seasons.
+Central China is a little more settled, with fewer extremes between the seasons.
 Rain is a year-round occurrence with some summer monsoons.
 Temperatures are warm throughout the tear, with an occasional light snowfall in winter.

 Lastly, Western China is greatly affected by its geographical diversity.
 In general, winters are dry and cold.
 Some areas towards the desert plateaus experience scorching summers, whereas the likes of mountainous Tibet have milder summers.

 Whether you’re living and working in China, or just there on a visit, all foreign nationals over 16 need to keep their passport with them at all times – police do carry out random checks.
-Within 24 hours of arrival, you should also register your address with the local Public Security Bureau, although if you’re staying a hotel, this is done for you when you check in.
+Within 24 hours of arrival, you should also register your address with the local Public Security Bureau, although if you’re staying at a hotel, this is done for you when you check in.

 Public order is strictly enforced in China, so you should avoid being near public demonstrations wherever possible – this is especially true in autonomous regions like Tibet and Xinjiang Uyghur.

 China is known for its strict social etiquette, and it’s important to preserve good manners and courtesy at all times.
-Handshakes are a common form of greeting – they should be firm but brief – and in most cases a formal body posture and sense of calmness should be maintained.
+Handshakes are a common form of greeting – they should be firm but brief – and in most cases, a formal body posture and sense of calmness should be maintained.

 Gifts are considered a way of showing courtesy and they are given on special occasions.
 When receiving a gift, it’s customary to refuse the offer two or three times before accepting it, as a way of demonstrating modesty.